-The move is aerial by nature & the majority of either partner’s weight is below chest height of their partner
+The move is aerial by nature & the majority of the lifted partner’s weight is below chest height of their partner

-The move is aerial by nature & the majority of either partner’s weight is above chest height of their partner
+The move is aerial by nature & the majority of the lifted partner’s weight is above chest height of their partner

 Safety of the other dancers is essential, be considerate of others when executing moves.